Car Payment Calculator 2026 – In-House Financing & Amortization | FinToku

 What is in-house financing?

 In-house or "buy-here-pay-here" financing means the dealership itself is the lender, rather than a bank or credit union.
-It can be easier to qualify for but often comes with a higher rate and shorter term.
+It can be easier to qualify for, but it often comes with a higher rate and shorter term.

 Is this calculator accurate?